aidenlab/hello3dmcp-server/docs/cloudflare_container_deployment.md

 Create a file named `index.js` at the root of your project.
 This Worker will proxy requests to your container:

+**⚠️ Critical Understanding:** `index.js` is **NOT** part of the Docker container.
+It's Worker code that runs on Cloudflare's edge and proxies requests to your container.
+This means:
+- Changes to `index.js` do **NOT** require rebuilding the container
+- Changes to `index.js` only require redeploying the Worker (see Section 15.1 for details)

 ```javascript
 import { Container } from "@cloudflare/containers";